ACampero/RC_RL/README.md

-To Run implementations of RL models we used
+To run implementations of RL models
 -------------------------
 **Installation**